 Following are some tasks which will help you learn how to view and manipulate the directory structure using the windowing system on the Linux computers.

 There are many ways to open a file browser to your home directory.
 The easiest is to click on the picture of a house and folder: .
-You can access this icon for your home directory by clicking on the RedHat menu in the lower left corner of your screen.
+You can access this icon for your home directory by clicking on the Fedora menu in the lower left corner of your screen.
+You will see the home directory icon near the bottom of the list that will pop up.
+Click on the icon to view the contents of your home directory.
 You may have to wait several seconds for the directory window to open.

 Rather than storing all the files you create directly in your home directory, it is much better to organize the files in subdirectories.
 For example, you can create a subdirectory called "MCS-177" for this course by clicking on the Edit menu, then selecting Create New, and then clicking on Folder from the sub-menu.
 You will then be asked to give the new directory a name, which should be MCS-177.